 An internship will help you get a job.
 According to a 2018 study, 94% of employers said they're more likely to hire a recent grad who had had an internship.
 In other words, it pays to get experience in your chosen field before you graduate.

 To be approved for an internship, you must:

+Please be advised that some programs or courses of study require that you complete rotations, fieldwork, internships/externships and/or teaching assignments at facilities external to the university, while other programs or courses of study may offer voluntary internships or externships at facilities external to the university.
 Depending on the program or course, such facilities will or may require a criminal background check, an act 33/34 clearance (if applicable), and perhaps a drug screen to determine participant qualification or eligibility.
 Additionally, in order to become licensed, many states will inquire as to whether the applicant has been convicted of a misdemeanor, a felony, or a felonious or illegal act associated with alcohol and/or substance abuse.

 Reap the many benefits of earning that degree